Pylons/pyramid/docs/narr/scanning.rst

 - A ``<view>`` :term:`ZCML declaration` adds a :term:`view
   configuration` to the current :term:`application registry`.

-- A call to the ``add_view`` method of a :term:`Configurator` ZCML adds a :term:`view configuration` to the current :term:`application registry`.
+- A call to the :meth:`repoze.bfg.configuration.Configurator.add_view`
+  method adds a :term:`view configuration` to the current :term:`application registry`.

-- the ``@bfg_view`` :term:`decorator` adds :term:`configuration
+- the :class:`repoze.bfg.view.bfg_view` :term:`decorator` adds
-  decoration` to the function or method it decorates.
+  :term:`configuration decoration` to the function or method it decorates.
 This particular decoration can result in a :term:`view configuration` to be added to the current :term:`application registry` if the package the code lives in is run through a :term:`scan`.

 Decorations and Code Scanning
 -----------------------------